BanG Dream!: Anime

-The anime has garnered mixed but gradually improving reception over time.
+The main anime has garnered mixed but gradually improving reception over time.
 Although the first season had lukewarm responses, the second and third have been regarded in a more positive light by reviewers.
 Chris Beveridge of The Fandom Post, who reviewed the first two seasons, praised the franchise's preparation for the anime's later seasons by producing other media to flesh out the setting rather than hastily creating additional seasons.

 The first season was one of the most-discussed shows on Japanese social media during the winter 2017 season.
 However, it received mediocre reviews with particular criticism aimed at its plot.
 In a "C−"-grade critique, Anime News Network's Christopher Farris described the story as being "one of the downright emptiest [he had] seen in anime in a long while", citing the lack of true adversity faced by the characters.
 Opinions on the animation and design were divided, with Farris calling it "a great-looking product overall" while Otaku USA writer Brittany Vincent—who noted other music shows like Love Live! also use CGI—wrote they "don't look particularly great".
 Although Vincent praised the show for having "a lot of heart", she added "there are more inspired choices out there" for music anime.
 Beveridge expressed his pleasure with the cast's realism, though he stressed the viewer's opinion of the characters "will make or break the show."
 He ultimately described BanG Dream! as a "solid and serviceable show that felt like a lot of other girl band shows."
 In a 2018 interview with Real Sound, Kidani admitted the unenthusiastic reception from Japanese audiences led him to shift his investment to promoting Girls Band Party! before its release.